Life at Scout

 “Scout offers a positive, motivating, and flexible work environment.
 I achieve a healthy work/life balance while challenging myself and learning new skills.
 The management team has created an amazing work environment that is fun, they make it easy to come to work everyday.”

-- Roxanne Beasley, Administrative Manager/Technical Editor
+- Roxanne Beasley, Operations Manager

 “I feel valued, I’m doing what I love to do, we strategize together to find the best way forward with each step we take, I have flexibility and a work/life balance.
 The people around me really care about me and not just my work.
 We enjoy each other’s company.
 When going into uncharted territory or facing a new challenge, I have support to help me work through it and that if I make a mistake, I’m supported in fixing it.
 I have opportunity for growth.
 What we accomplish, we accomplish together.
 I know we do great things and will only become greater with time."

-- Jennifer Sarosi, CFO
+- Jennifer Sarosi, Chief Financial Officer

 “Working at Scout has provided me with countless opportunities to grow as an Environmental Planner through meaningful project work and mentoring.
 At Scout I feel appreciated for my work.
 They provide great work-life balance that allows me to excel both in and out of the office.”

-- Kari McCollum, Environmental Planner
+- Kari McCollum, Environmental Planner/Project Manager

 “When I started my career more than 25 years ago, I was hired by a new company.
 The owners provided me with unimaginable opportunities to grow and develop.
 One of my great motivations for starting Scout is to provide similar opportunities to new hires who I know will rise to the challenge and be successful.” - Jason Strayer, Vice President, Co-Founder